Griffiths Brothers Teas: Products and marketing

-They also sold hampers of their products, which could be given as gifts, and specialty items such as tins of sugared peanuts and confectionery, 'eating chocolate', teapots, strainers, and other items that could be a part of those hampers.
+They also sold hampers of their products, which could be given as gifts, and specialty items such as tins of sugared peanuts and confectionery, "eating chocolate", teapots, strainers, and other items that could be a part of those hampers.

-Griffiths Brothers sold tea in packages, but also in more substantial tinplate metal canisters, which were printed and in some cases also embossed.
-Some of their tea canisters came already identified with other cooking ingredients—currants, oatmeal, sago, tapioca, barley, starch, spices—allowing them to be repurposed as kitchen canisters, once emptied of tea.
-This approach was also encouraging customers to keep buying Griffiths Brothers tea, in the canisters, to obtain enough for a complete set.
+Griffiths Brothers sold tea in packages, but also in more substantial tinplate metal canisters, which were printed and, in some cases, also embossed.
+Some of their tea canisters came already identified with other cooking ingredients—currants, oatmeal, sago, tapioca, barley, starch, spices—allowing them to be re-purposed as kitchen canisters, once emptied of tea.
+That approach encouraged customers to keep buying Griffiths Brothers tea in canisters, to obtain enough for a complete set.

 Griffiths Brothers tea branding had an association with railways.
-An advertising logo of the company was a railway semaphore signal showing 'all clear'.
-Their 'Red Signal' branding was for a blended Ceylon tea, whereas 'Green Signal' was for a China Pekoe tea.
-The same 'Signal' brand was used for their baking powder.
-They also used the word 'Sunbeam' as a brand name for tea, coffee, cocoa, chocolate, and baking powder.
+An advertising logo of the company was a railway semaphore signal showing "all clear".
+Their "Red Signal" brand was for a blended Ceylon tea, whereas "Green Signal" was for a China Pekoe tea.
+The same "Signal" brand was used for their baking powder.
+They also used the word "Sunbeam" as a brand name for tea, coffee, cocoa, chocolate, and baking powder.

-The most famous of Griffiths Brothers marketing initiatives were the many blue and white, vitreous enamelled, sheet steel signs, showing the remaining distance in 'miles to Griffiths Bros.
-Teas'.
-These were installed along suburban, country, and interstate railway lines in eastern Australia, ranging from a two mile sign (such as at Redfern) to ones showing hundreds of miles to travel.
+The most famous of Griffiths Brothers marketing initiatives were the many blue and white, vitreous enamelled sheet steel signs erected along railway lines, showing the remaining distance in "miles to Griffiths Bros.
+Teas".
+They were installed along suburban, country, and interstate railways in eastern Australia, ranging from a two-mile sign (such as at Redfern) to ones showing hundreds of miles to the destination.
 The signs were already a familiar part of railway travel by 1913.
 In New South Wales, the Department of Railways had a contract to renew the signs every five years.

-Sometimes, a wall of a building or other structure, adjacent to a railway line, was painted with the same advertising message, using the familiar blue and white colour scheme, instead of erecting a sign.
-A surviving example of another type of enamelled sheet steel sign is of a different shape to the more famous railway signs; it has a blue background with a large white letter 'T', upon which is superimposed the words "Griffiths Teas" in red text and below that a distance in miles.
-There are photographs dating from the 1970s, showing this type of sign installed on buildings on Victorian Railways station platforms.
+Sometimes, instead of erecting a sign, the wall of a building or other structure, adjacent to a railway line, was painted with the same advertising message, using the familiar blue and white colour scheme.
+There is a surviving example of another type of enamelled sheet steel sign, of a different shape to the more famous railway signs.
+It has a blue background with a large white letter 'T', upon which is superimposed the words "Griffiths Teas" in red text and, below that, a distance in miles.
+There are photographs dating from the 1970s, showing that type of sign installed on buildings on Victorian Railways station platforms.
 After motorised road traffic became more common, there were also roadside signs on major highways conveying the same message.